BOG MYRTLE

 28th Sept 2008, Troutal Tongue, Duddon Valley, Cumbria.
 Photo: © RWD

-A short shrub less than a metre high inhabiting wettish upland areas in acid soils.
+A short shrub less than a metre high inhabiting wettish upland areas in acidic peaty soils.

 28th Sept 2008, Troutal Tongue, Duddon Valley, Cumbria.
 Photo: © RWD